tohitsugu/Mirai-Source-Code/README.md

 # Mirai Botnet Client, Echo Loader and CNC source code

+'This is a fork of jgamblin/Mirai-Source-Code.
+The intent is to create a clean build environment of Mirai for analysis and sandboxing.

+Things have changed from the original:
-Merged Felicitychou's additions and setup Vagrant file.
+- Merged Felicitychou's additions
+- setup Vagrant file
-To setup build environment, you just need to "vagrant up" Also removed obfuscation of table.c, so no need to run "enc" tool anymore Have modified some shell scripts to install more cross compiler packages and remove errors modified build.sh to download go packages
+- Removed obfuscation of table.c, so no need to run "enc" tool anymore.
+Added de-obfuscator to /tools/ dir.
+- modified some of the original shell scripts to install more cross compiler packages and remove build errors
+- modified build.sh to download go packages

 steps to setup build environment